-- newspapers, radio and TV - local, regional, national and international - internet a source of news, and a place to comment/monitor - magazines, professional/trade, documentatries, dramas
+- newspapers, radio and TV - local, regional, national and international - internet a source of news, and a place to comment/monitor - magazines, professional/trade, docos, dramas - social media

 Discussion - why should we talk to the media?

 Group's thoughts?
 Media experiences - any positive ones?